-Previous studies have demonstrated the utility of distal humeral diaphyseal morphology for taxonomic assignment of Lower Pleistocene fossil hominins.
+Previous studies have demonstrated the utility of distal humeral diaphyseal morphology for taxonomic assignment of Early Pleistocene fossil hominins.
 To date, three humeral morphs have been identified among 2-1 Ma fossils in eastern Africa (i.e., Paranthropus boisei, Homo habilis, Homo erectus).
-Although Homo rudolfensis is also known from this time period, few of the previously analyzed humeral fossils derive from the spatiotemporal context currently known for this taxon.
-In this study, we use diaphyseal morphology to diagnose three recently discovered hominin fossil humeri from Koobi Fora (c.
-2.0-1.5 Ma), including two isolated specimens (KNM-ER 64034, 64037) and one associated with a 2.02-2.03 Ma partial skeleton (KNM-ER 64061) thought to represent early Homo.
-Crosssectional shape at a consistent location of the diaphysis was quantified by placing coordinate landmarks on humeral surface scans of a variety of extant hominids and fossil hominins.
-In addition to an expanded sample of African/Georgian H. erectus, our fossil sample was augmented by inclusion of the humeral fragment associated with KNM-ER 1500, a 1.9 Ma partial skeleton thought to represent either P. boisei or H. rudolfensis.
+In this study, we use diaphyseal morphology to diagnose three new fossil humeri from Koobi Fora (ca. 2.0-1.5 Ma), including two isolated specimens (KNM-ER 64034, 64037) and one associated with a 2.02-2.03 Ma partial skeleton (KNM-ER 64061) thought to represent early Homo.
+Cross-sectional shape at a consistent location of the diaphysis was quantified by placing coordinate landmarks on humeral surface scans of a variety of extant hominids and fossil hominins, including specimens of H. naledi (U.W.
+101-0283, U.W.
+101-0948) and an expanded sample of African/Georgian H. erectus.
 Principal components analysis (of Procrustes superimposed shapes) was used to summarize morphometric affinities among specimens.
-Shape dissimilarity of individual specimens to fossil group means was quantified using Procrustes distance and assessed in the context of intraspecific variation in modern hominid species.
+Shape dissimilarity of an individual fossil to a given group was quantified as the sum of squared Procrustes distances (SSD) to each group member, and fossil SSD values were assessed in the context of intraspecific variation in modern species (using bootstrap analysis).
 KNM-ER 64034 (Okote Mb.) and KNM-ER 64037 (Upper Burgi Mb.) have clear affinities with 'H. erectus' and 'P. boisei', respectively.
-The humeri of ER 1500 and ER 64061 are extremely similar to one another and share unique shape differences from other fossil humeri, suggesting that the two skeletons are conspecific and belong to a hominin species (c.
-2.0-1.9 Ma) heretofore unsampled in humeral diaphyseal analyses (i.e., H. rudolfensis).
+Although KNM-ER 64061 bears a strong resemblance to the humerus of KNM-WT 15000 ('Turkana Boy') in size and shape, both specimens differ substantially from the 'H. erectus' group and most closely resemble H. naledi.
+KNM-ER 64061 and ER 64034 support the presence of two variants within the African/Georgian H. erectus sensu lato hypodigm, thereby complementing previous findings based on temporal bone morphology.
+In addition, the KNM-ER 64061 skeleton establishes the presence of H. erectus sensu lato at an earlier date than has previously been documented.